MicrosoftDocs/intellicode/docs/policy.md

 The following items are required for applying group policy for IntelliCode capabilities:

-- A Visual Studio Admin role.
+- A Visual Studio Admin Role, see [Visual Studio Subscriptions Admin Responsibilites](https://docs.microsoft.com/en-us/visualstudio/subscriptions/admin-responsibilities?view=vs-2019) for more information about the Admin role.
 - Visual Studio 2019 version 16.8 or newer

-Some [Visual Studio IntelliCode](https://aka.ms/intellicode) capabilities require sending personal data from Visual Studio to the IntelliCode service, such as Team Completions.
+Some [Visual Studio IntelliCode](https://aka.ms/intellicode) capabilities require sending personal data from Visual Studio to the IntelliCode service, such as [Team Completions](https://aka.ms/vsic-teamcompletions).
 When using these capabilities, IntelliCode may collect:

-- [information about your types and type usage](https://docs.microsoft.com/visualstudio/intellicode/custom-models#data-and-privacy), collected when you train personalized models
+- [information about your types and type usage](https://aka.ms/vsic/data-and-privacy), collected when you train personalized models
-- machine identifier
 - metadata about the Git repository you are working in, used to locate any models for Team Completions that you can benefit from

 This information is sent to the IntelliCode service over an HTTPS connection, The information that's collected allows IntelliCode to securely train and distribute personalized models.
 This document covers how to opt in or out of using IntelliCode capabilities that send data to IntelliCode services.